 EDF loan gets costlier after new interest rate calculations

-The Bangladesh Bank issued a letter yesterday to the managing directors and chief executives of all banks to calculate the interest rate on EDF loans based on the Secured Overnight Financing Rate (SOFR), a method used by the Federal Reserve Bank of New York.
+The Bangladesh Bank issued a letter on September 2 to the managing directors and chief executives of all banks to calculate the interest rate on EDF loans based on the Secured Overnight Financing Rate (SOFR), a method used by the Federal Reserve Bank of New York.

-As per the central bank's directives, authorised dealer banks can now take loans from the EDF by adding a 0.5 percent annual interest to the SOFR rate.
+As per the central bank's directives, authourised dealer banks can now take loans from the EDF by adding a 0.5 percent annual interest to the SOFR rate.

-Previously, Bangladesh Bank charged authorised dealer banks a 3 percent interest rate for EDF funds, and the dealer banks lent these funds at a 4.50 percent interest rate.
+Previously, the Bangladesh Bank charged authourised dealer banks a 3 percent interest rate for EDF funds, and the dealer banks lent these funds at a 4.50 percent interest rate.

 The central bank pointed out that this new method of determining the interest rate for EDF loans has been adopted to align with global financial market trends.